FuelLabs/fuel-telemetry/README.md

 - `INFLUXDB_ORG`
 - `INFLUXDB_BUCKET`

-See InfluxDB's documentation [Using Docker Compose](https://docs.influxdata.com/influxdb/v2/install/use-docker-compose/) for more info on getting InfluxDB running locally.
+See InfluxDB's documentation for [Using Docker Compose](https://docs.influxdata.com/influxdb/v2/install/use-docker-compose/) for more info on getting InfluxDB running locally.